JardaniWorld/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-This code returns the number of keys in a dictionary
+This code prints a dictionary by ordered keys